PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 ## Driller

-> Once per game, at night, choose a character (not Demon): they can't survive tomorrow.
+> Once per game, at night, choose a character (not Demon): they die tomorrow.

 ## Overman